The Ultimate Guide to Facebook Ads (Demographics & Ages Ranges)

 WHAT DOES YOUR BUSINESS REVOLVE AROUND?

-Well, that’s not the wrong answer.
+But the thing is, that’s not the wrong answer, TRUE!

 However, what’s important to know is, that’s not the ONLY right answer.

-For a fact, most business owners do not understand the right age categories or other demographic factors their right audience could be falling in.
+For a fact, most business owners do not understand the right age categories or other demographic factors their right audience could actually be falling in.

 There are many more marketing mistakes too you could be making but after having made them, WHAT TO DO?

-Should you cry over spilled milk and move over if that has happened to you?
+Should you just cry over spilled milk and move over if that has happened to you?

 The first option is easy as heck.

-But the second is the practical approach, especially if you love your ad dollars and want to see them coming back to you.
+But the second is the best practical approach, especially if you love your ad dollars and want to see them coming back to you.

-Speaking of customers, it is crucial to determine HOW WELL YOU KNOW YOUR CUSTOMERS!
+It is crucial to determine HOW WELL YOU KNOW YOUR CUSTOMERS!

 As it is a broad subject, your current read would only cover the demographic aspect related to your clients on Facebook.
 You will find a special emphasis placed on the different age ranges for the survey you conduct for audience analysis covering various age groups.

-Or WHY FACEBOOK only?
+But WHY FACEBOOK only?